ebarrach/SmartDataProject/README.md

-# PolyBase - (License "All Rights Reserved")
+# SmartDataProject - (License "All Rights Reserved")

-This project was carried out as part of a professional collaboration with **Poly-Tech Engineering SA**.
+This project was carried out as part of a professional collaboration with **S2 Engineering**.

 ---

 ## 📌 Project Description

-PolyBase is a secure internal platform designed to optimize project coordination, collaborative planning, and operational traceability.
+SmartDataProject is a secure internal platform designed to optimize project coordination, collaborative planning, and operational traceability.
 It offers both a RESTful backend and a structured web interface tailored to technical teams, financial administrators, and project managers.

 The platform enables: